ordina-jworks/ordina-jworks.github.io/_posts/2016-07-10-SpringIO16-DDD-Rest.md

 A **Repository** is an abstraction over a persistence store for Aggregates.
 It acts like a collection by exposing methods to add and remove objects which encapsulate the actual interaction with the underlying data store.
 It also has elaborate query capabilities which return fully instantiated Aggregates whose attributes values meet the criteria.

 ### Bounded Context
 DDD aims to create software models based on the underlying domain.
 A **Bounded Context** is the boundary that surrounds a part of a particular domain.
 This boundary isolates the model and language from other models and therefore helps reducing ambiguity and clarifying the meaning.
 When the boundaries are chosen well, greater decoupling between systems can be achieved which allows to easily change or replace the internals of a BC.
-Avoid having transactions cross multiple BCs.
+Avoid having transactions across multiple BCs.

 The language that is structured around the domain model is called the **Ubiquitous Language**.
 It is important that this language is used by all team members (developers, analysts, business stakeholders, ...) to connect all the activities of the team with the software.
 The vocabulary on its own does not have any relevance, it only has meaning inside a certain context.
 For example, an Item has a different meaning in the Orders BC than in the Products BC.